Harshit16468/Image-caption-generator/readme.md

 Open `image_caption_generator.ipynb` in Jupyter Notebook and execute each cell to reproduce the entire workflow of the image caption generator.

-### Generating Captions

-To generate captions for images using the pretrained model:

-1. Load the model from `model.keras`.
-2. Load `features.pkl` and `tokenizer.pkl`.
-3. Use the model to generate captions for new images.

 ## Example Images